david942j/seccomp-tools/README.tpl.md

 ### asm

 Assemble the seccomp rules into raw bytes.
-Very useful when want to write custom seccomp rules.
+Very useful when one wants to write custom seccomp rules.

 Supports labels for jumping and use syscall names directly.
 See example below.
 ```bash